nanoporetech/read_until_api/README.md

 approach is that consumers cannot combine data from multiple chunks of the same read.
-If this behaviour is required, a client can be constructed with an alternative implementation of a `ReadCache` (passed as a parameter on construction of the class).
-However since the effectiveness of a read until application depends crucially on the latency of analysis, it is recommended to design analyses which require as little data as possible.
+If this behaviour is required, a client can be constructed with an alternative implementation of a `ReadCache` (passed as a parameter on construction of the `ReadUntilClient` instance).
+However since the effectiveness of a read until application depends crucially on the latency of analysis, it is recommended to design analyses which require as little data as possible and set the received chunk size accordingly.

 For many developers the details of these queues may be unimportant, at least in getting started.
 Of more immediate importance are several methods of the